NicholasHowland/Bio/README.md

-# Bio
+# Bio-calculator
-For the past two years i have been studying and running Linux, compiling c++, python, and implementing js into some of my projects.

-There is so much to learn.
+This is a basic cpp calculator I have been trying to troubleshoot but since school started have not had an ample amount of time to work on it properly